zhenlohuang/zhenlohuang/README.md

 ![header](https://user-images.githubusercontent.com/59918011/188706237-350b85a4-f2b8-43e1-9ef1-a853a41cc3d9.png)

 # Hi 👋, there
-I'm [Zhenlong Huang](https://www.yidoo.xyz/about/), working at Cloudwalk now.
+I'm [Zhenlong Huang](https://www.yidoo.xyz/about/), passionate about the fields of Data and AI, with over 10 years of experience.

 Keep writing and publishing articles about technical writing, self-improvement, investing and etc. in Chinese:
 - Blog: [异度部落格](https://www.yidoo.xyz/)